What is comprehensive income?

 Comprehensive income explained

-A corporation’s comprehensive income includes both net income and unrealised income.
-This unrealised income comes from non-owner sources.
-For example, it might relate to gains and losses from foreign currency transactions, or unrealised gains from hedge financial instruments.
-At times, companies accrue gains or losses due to fluctuations in asset value, which wouldn’t be recognised under net income.
+A corporation’s comprehensive income includes both net income and unrealized income.
+This unrealized income comes from nonowner sources.
+For example, it might relate to gains and losses from foreign currency transactions, or unrealized gains from hedge financial instruments.
+At times, companies accrue gains or losses due to fluctuations in asset value, which wouldn’t be recognized under net income.

 By including all sources of income, comprehensive income offers a wider view of the business’s total income that might not be available on the income statement.
 This additional income is reported on the shareholder’s equity section of the financial statement as “accumulated other comprehensive income.”
 It can cover any accounting period in question, such as a month, quarter, or year.